kawikarob/kawikarob/README.md

 ### Omni Total Tech, Remote - Full Stack Developer
 ##### September 2020 - February 2021
-#### • Translated designer mock-ups and wireframes for both Restaurant Food and Inventory mobile applications using React Native and Tailwind CSS
+#### • Translated designer mock-ups and wireframes for both Restaurant Delivery and Inventory mobile applications using React Native and Tailwind CSS
 #### • Designed client-side and server-side architecture
 #### • Developed RESTful APIs with Node.js, Express, and MongoDb, including Postman to test APIs
 #### • Implemented authentication and authorization using JSON Web Tokens for user signup and login